A look at the world leaders joining China's military parade in a show of solidarity with Beijing

 The sight of these leaders, with Xi, appeared to observers as a challenge to a U.S.-led international order.

 Indonesian President Prabowo Subianto, who initially canceled his trip to China due to protests at home, made it to Beijing and took part in the event with his counterparts in Southeast Asia, such as Cambodia's King Norodom Sihamoni, Vietnamese President Luong Cuong and Malaysian Prime Minister Anwar Ibrahim.
-Myanmar’s military leader, Senior Gen. Min Aung Hlaing was there too.
+Myanmar’s military leader, Senior Gen. Min Aung Hlaing and Lao President Thongloun Sisoulith also joined the vent.

-Other leaders from South and Central Asia also attended, including Pakistan's Prime Minister Shehbaz Sharif and Kazakhstan president Kassym-Jomart Tokayev.
+Also attending from South Asia were Pakistan's Prime Minister Shehbaz Sharif, Nepali Prime Minister Khadga Prasad Oli, and Maldives' President Mohamed Muizzu.
+From Central Asia came Mongolian President Khurelsukh Ukhnaa, Kazakhstan's President Kassym-Jomart Tokayev, Tajikistan's President Emomali Rahmon, Kyrgyzstan's President Sadyr Japarov, Uzbekistan's President Shavkat Mirziyoyev and Turkmenistan's President Serdar Berdimuhamedow.

+Other guests were Azerbaijan's President Ilham Aliyev and Armenia's Prime Minister Nikol Pashinyan.

 Most European leaders stayed away

-The only European leaders attending the parade were Serbia's Russia-friendly President Aleksandar Vucic and Slovakian Prime Minister Robert Fico.
+Other than Putin and Lukashenko, few European leaders attended the parade.
+Serbia sent Russia-friendly President Aleksandar Vucic and Slovakia sent Prime Minister Robert Fico.

 But former Romanian prime ministers Adrian Năstase and Viorica Dăncilă took the group picture with current leaders.